yuqiii-wang/KnowledgeNotes/math/ai/nlp/tokenization_and_embedding.md

 ### BM25

-BM25 (BM represents *Best Matching*) is a bag-of-words retrieval function that ranks and retrieves most similar documents against a query.
+BM25 (BM represents *Best Matching*) is a bag-of-words (bag-of-words embedding does not contain positional information) retrieval function that ranks and retrieves most similar documents against a query.

 Given a query $Q$ composed of a sequence of tokens $\{q_1, q_2, ..., q_n\}$, the BM25 score of a document $D \in \bold{D}$ select from a set of documents $\bold{D}$ matching this query $Q$ is